UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 21445427	Chaban	VV	Phys Chem Chem Phys	2011	13	17	7910-20
 ...
 ```
-_executed on 2020.06.17, total count was 11._
+_tested on 2020.06.17, total count was 11._

+> PubChem Compound --> PubMed MeSH (with filtering)
+> Description: Search for CID 94257, find related PubMed records via MeSH (Entrez link pccompound_pubmed_mesh), and retrieve only references that contain the MeSH subheading "chemical synthesis"

-One of my favorite literature searches is to start with a PubChem compound and then find PubMed literature related to its synthesis.
-Similarly to the search above, we can filter out references using an `efilter` query for 'chemical synthesis' as a MeSH subheading [SUBH]:
+This is my favorite literature search: start with a PubChem CID and then find PubMed literature related to its synthesis.
+Similarly to the search above, we can filter out references using an `efilter` query for 'chemical synthesis' as a MeSH subheading [SUBH].
+Note that we used the pccompound_pubmed_mesh Entrez link as the `elink` target name here.

 ```console